felicia-duwana/brewlytics/README.md

 ## Limitations

-* The prototype analyses a single café outlet.
 * Full net profit cannot be calculated using POS sales and item-cost data alone.
 * Gross-profit accuracy depends on the completeness and correctness of item-cost data.
 * Forecast quality depends on the amount and representativeness of the uploaded historical data.